Characterizing Positively Invariant Sets: Inductive and Topological Methods: Conclusion

 \section{Conclusion}

 This article describes two alternative characterizations of positively invariant sets for systems of ODEs with unique solutions.

-The first characterization (along with its associated \LZZ{} decision procedure for checking positive invariance of semi-algebraic sets in poylnomial vector fields) originally appeared in~\cite{DBLP:conf/emsoft/LiuZZ11}.
+The first characterization, along with its associated \LZZ{} decision procedure for checking positive invariance of semi-algebraic sets in poylnomial vector fields, is closely related to the work by~\cite{DBLP:conf/emsoft/LiuZZ11}.
 While the relationship between the work of~\cite{DBLP:conf/emsoft/LiuZZ11} and the principle of \emph{real induction} has been known informally to a number of researchers, this important link has not been adequately elaborated in existing literature.
 One of our aims in writing this article has been to make this relationship more widely appreciated and also to create an accessible account of the original \LZZ{} decision procedure, along with our own improvements to this method (Section~\ref{subsec:lzzimprovements}) and nuances in its practical implementation informed by our experience (Section~\ref{sec:lzzalg}).

-The second part of the article contributes an alternative characterization of set positive invariance and is based on the notion of exit sets~\cite{conley}.
+The second part of the article contributes an alternative characterization of set positive invariance and is based on the notion of exit sets~\citep{conley}.
 The topological origins of this notion afford certain computational vistas that suggest a very different approach to developing a decision procedure for checking positive invariance than that of~\LZZ{}.
 The \ExitSet{} procedure developed in Section~\ref{sec:exitsetalg} is, to the authors' knowledge, entirely novel.
 Its main advantage over \LZZ{} lies in its efficient handling of formulas with non-trivial Boolean structure (a class of problems where the \LZZ{} procedure generally performs poorly).
 The complexity analysis undertaken in Section~\ref{sec:complexity} sheds some light on the computational advantages of using \ExitSet{}, which is empirically confirmed in a number of examples in Section~\ref{sec:ex}.

 Important topics not touched upon in this article include \emph{robustness} of positively invariant sets under small perturbations of the system dynamics; indeed, in practical applications, the system of ODEs is often only known approximately and invariants that are not robust are in a certain sense unphysical.
 In the future we hope to build upon the present work to address these considerations.